rdkcentral/Thunder/docs/plugin/interfaces/tags.md

 #### @restrict

 Specifies a valid range for a parameter (e.g. for buffers and strings it could specify a valid size).
+Ranges are inclusive.

 If a parameter is outside the valid range, then there are two possibilities: